MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD13_LAB_MANUAL.md

 10. Stop Debugging.

->**Results**: After completing this exercise, you will be able to call a Web Api using the HttpClient class.
+>**Results**: After completing this exercise, you will be able to call a Web API using the HttpClient class.

 ### Exercise 3: Calling a Web API using jQuery